kThisIsCvpv/universe-karaoke/README.md

 Karaoke is an activity that many people enjoy during their free time.
 This is a bot used to manage a Karaoke event on Discord.

-**Warning:** Beware, this software does not compensate for conenction lag.
+**Warning:** Beware, this software does not compensate for connection lag.

 # Setup: